operasoftware/devopera/articles/_posts/2015-09-03-houdini-f2f-report.md

 published: false
 license: cc-by-3.0
 ---
 Houdini is a joint W3C technical architecture group and CSS WG initiative to specify hooks into existing CSS.
-Its primary aim isn’t to give us “new CSS” but to add API hooks into the browsers’ built-in CSS capability so can hook into it,, use the native implementation where we want (rather than duplicate it) and extend it.
+Its primary aim isn’t to give us “new CSS” but to add API hooks into the browsers’ built-in CSS capability so developers can hook into it, use the native implementation where we want (rather than duplicate it) and extend it.
 It’s applying the Extensible Web Manifesto’s philosophy to CSS.
 (If you’d like to know more about the aims and back story, read [Sex, Houdini and the Extensible Web by Brian Kardell](https://dev.opera.com/articles/houdini/).)

 The Houdini Task Force held [its first meeting](https://wiki.css-houdini.org/planning/sydney-2015) in Sydney in February 2015 and a follow-up in the beautiful offices of Mozilla, Paris in August 2015.